cjwest/acsf-cardinald7/README.md

 # How the heck?

 ## Do I update the composer packages
  - `composer update` should do the trick.
 Be patient.
-This take a while.
+This takes a while.
  - If prompted to re-install a package because of a missing .git repo answer yes
 ## Does composer figure out what is in the 'stack'
  - Each profile defines their own set of dependencies in a composer.json file.
 This project includes and merges all of those dependencies in to one big composer.json file and then executes the update or install.